top of page

 A General Practitioner appointment was booked.
 I explained to the GP I was experiencing numb toes and tingle sensations.
 The gist of the consultation was to come back if things did not improve in three or four weeks.

 Shortly thereafter, a weekend day drive to a coastal tourist town near to the famous Great Ocean Road in Victoria left me wondering how safe my driving was.
 I own two sedans.
 One manual and one automatic.
 Driving my automatic transmission car in the busy main street I stopped in traffic.
 A car behind and a car in front.
 I depressed my right foot on the brake unaware the side of my foot was still on the accelerator pedal.
-Smelling tyre smoke and hearing the car's engine revving I quickly turned the ignition off.
-I realised I did not have enough feeling in my feet to feel the pedals.
-An accident avoided and a cautious drive home.
+Smelling tyre smoke and hearing the car's engine revving I quickly switched the ignition off.

 Acupuncture?

 It was suggested acupuncture may be beneficial.
 Unsure of driving ability.
 I travelled almost three hours by train to the Melbourne inner suburb of Footscray.
-With a slight hobbling gait, I walked from the train station to the appointment no more than two short city streets away.
+With a newly acquired hobbling gait, I walked from the train station to the appointment no more than two short city streets away.
 Sceptically, I agreed on a two-hour consultation.
 The Chinese acupuncturist, an older man with a tenuous grasp of the English language at best, inserted needles in both my feet and upon withdrawal all were bent at right angles.
 The acupuncturist commented the normal needle curvature was severely bent out of shape on all needles.
 Evidence of extremely taunt tendons.
-He recommended daily use of a foot spa and the water diluted with whisky and two more sessions.
-An incredulous recommendation in my opinion.
-I did buy a bottle of Jim Beam.
-I already owned a foot spa.
-I used it once.
-I felt no different after the one acupuncture session.
-I drank the bulk of the whisky over several dinners.
-An entertaining story.
+He recommended daily use of a foot spa, the spa water diluted with straight whisky and a further two weekly sessions.

-In an Immobile State and Past Trauma
+In an Immobile State & Past Trauma

 I was struggling to lift my feet for no apparent reason.
-All my fingers tingled and all toes felt numb.
-Accessing my automatic geared car parked in my driveway, I stumbled completely backwards and fell on my lawn.
+All my fingers tingled and all my toes felt numb.
+Accessing my automatic car parked in my driveway, I stumbled completely backwards and fell on my lawn.
 Fortunately, I didn't hurt myself.
 Not a misstep.
 But all leg strength momentarily lost.
-Thereafter on another occasion I went out for coffee drinks at a local café with a few family members.
+Soon thereafter on another occasion I went out for coffee drinks at a local café with a few family members.
 We were sitting at an inside table.
 I raised my beverage in one hand and gripped around the mug’s handle ready to drink.
-Instead, l spilled the full mug of hot cappuccino coffee over my shirt and table and there was spillage on the floor.
+Instead, l spilled the full mug of hot cappuccino coffee over my shirt and table and there was spillage onto the floor.
 I could see looks of astonishment in those around me.
 I felt the same.
-Suddenly experiencing weak hand grip coordination for no reason.
+Suddenly experiencing very weak hand grip coordination for no reason.
 A concerning development I had no answer for.

 Within two weeks I returned to my local GP for a second appointment.
 The doctor referred me to a Melbourne neurologist a few hours' drive away.
-The first appointment was in ten days' time in Ballarat.
+The first appointment was for ten days' time in Ballarat.
 This is a large regional city in Victoria.
 Apparently a visiting Melbourne neurologist attends a consulting room once per month.
 I spent the time waiting housebound and unable to work.
 It took six attempts to park my automatic car in the garage behind the roller door.
 Now unable to drive safely.
 In these days following my second GP visit both my leg strength and self-balance was deteriorating.
 I had lost feeling in both feet and my gait was unstable and weakening.
 At times I had to steady my walking with hands placed on walls inside my house.
 No public transport is available where I live.
 I live alone as my wife of twenty-three years passed away with breast cancer two years before.

 Connie, my wife, would have been whole heartily supportive one hundred percent, as I would of her.